 Students

-• Equip yourself to live life well at the Student Support Zone
+• Equip yourself to live life well at the Student Support Zone.

 • Our department's Student Wellbeing Advisor, Kelly Greenwood k.greenwood@imperial.ac.uk, enhances the support students receive from their personal tutors and works collaboratively with Personal Tutors and Senior Tutors to provide wellbeing advice, support and mentoring to students.

-• All students can make appointments to speak to Kelly about a whole range of non-academic issues such as settling into College life and independent living, relationships, friendships or family worries, mental health, physical health, loneliness, accommodation, financial difficulties or any issue that is having an impact on a student’s wellbeing and academic progress.
+• All students can make appointments to speak to Kelly about a whole range of non-academic issues such as settling into university life and independent living, relationships, friendships or family worries, mental health, physical health, loneliness, accommodation, financial difficulties or any issue that is having an impact on a student’s wellbeing and academic progress.

-The College is committed to raising awareness of mental health issues and enhancing the mental wellbeing of our community.
+Imperial is committed to raising awareness of mental health issues and enhancing the mental wellbeing of our community.
 Our Commitment to Mental Healthlanyard

 A Mental Health First Aider will provide you with a safe space to start a confidential conversation about your mental health, and direct you to the most appropriate support.